What is the difference between translation & interpreting?

 Lingua Boutique accepts PayPal, bank transfers as well as all major credit & debit cards (Visa, MasterCard and American Express).

-Your invoice will include full details and instructions on how to proceed with the payment.
+Your invoice will include full details and instructions on how to make the payment, both quickly and relatively pain-free.

 WHAT WE DO